Garshers/Raster-Graphics/README.md

 * **JPG**: Q1 and Q2 represent the quality levels (0-100).
 Higher values mean better quality but larger file size.
 * **JPEG2000**: CR1 and CR2 represent the compression ratios.
 Higher values mean higher compression but lower quality.

+## Additional Feature: generateJPEGJPEG2000Statistics()

+The `generateJPEGJPEG2000Statistics()` function has been added to provide a more comprehensive analysis of JPEG and JPEG2000 compression.
+When selected, this function:

+1. Prompts the user to select an image.
+2. Compresses the image using JPEG with quality levels from 1 to 100 (in steps of 2).
+3. Compresses the image using JPEG2000 with compression ratios from 1 to 100 (in steps of 1).
+4. Calculates and displays the file size, PSNR, and SSIM for each compression level.
+5. Generates plots showing:
+    * PSNR vs. Image Size
+    * SSIM vs. Image Size\

+### Summary

+It is evident that JPEG2000 offers superior quality (higher PSNR and SSIM) at smaller file sizes compared to JPEG, especially within the range of smaller file sizes.
+Both formats demonstrate a decrease in quality as the file size diminishes, which is typical for lossy compression.

+PSNR is a widely used metric to quantify the quality of reconstructed images after compression.
+Higher PSNR values generally indicate that the reconstructed image is closer to the original, with less distortion.

+SSIM is designed to assess the perceived quality of images by considering structural information.
+It aims to better reflect human visual perception compared to PSNR.

 ## Note